 This is not something to worry about if you used our ideas above since the name you will pick will hopefully be so unique to you that it is not used anywhere else.

-Once you do get your shop name, we recommend grabbing the related Instagram and other social media handles so you always know you have them if you choose to build out your marketing later.
+Once you do start an Etsy shop, we recommend grabbing the related Instagram and other social media handles so you always know you have them if you choose to build out your marketing later.
 You may want to purchase your own website as well (although it’s certainly not necessary).